rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     And he took the calf the people had made and burned it in the fire; then he ground it to powder, scattered it on the water and made the Israelites drink it.

 Iconoclasts necessarily imagined that images of Christ and images of Saints were equivalent to the worship of the golden calf (i.e., orgiastic worship of Baal).
-While our [modern view](../modern-views/index.md) sees this as wrongheaded, notice that all sides in the ancient world understood that images had great power.
+While our [modern view](../modern-views/index.md) can make little sense of this, notice that all sides in the ancient world understood that images had great power.
-Images were never benign as we think in our modern view.
+Images were never benign as we think in modern views.
 Religious icons were either sacred or sacrilegious.
 The existence of iconoclast movements is testament to the spiritual power of images in the [ancient view](index.md).